 If you want only transactions that have cleared your payment processor and have settled at your bank you must select Use Batch Dates.
 If you run these reports without checking that option, you may have items at the top of the report that do not have a Settled/Batch Date.

 This is the report to use when you are ready to reconcile your bank statement.
-Select the date range on your statement, check Use Batch Dates, and click filter.
-Then select Reconcile Report.
+Enter the date range of your statement in the Date From and Date To fields, check Use Batch Dates under Additional Filters, and then click Reconcile Report under Other Reports.

 The report will display

 - a list of all the Settled Batches